tekartik/sembast.dart/sembast/doc/new_api.md

 #### Values

-Map must be explicitly of type `Map<String, dynamic>`.
+Map must be explicitly of type `Map<String, Object/*?*/>`.
 This is the most commonly used typed for saving a record with multiple fields.

 Supported declared value types are: